Welcome on board with The Lost Quays and prepare for the calm and the storm, with shanties and other songs of the sea!

 Our recent performances include festivals in Fremantle and Western Australia’s premier folk and world music event, the Fairbridge Festival, onthe south coast of WA, at the Denmark Festival of Voice, and a sell-out show in Perth’s 2018 Fringe World.
 In 2016, we gave performances at the Dirk Hartog 1616 Commemoration in Shark Bay in the north of WA, commemorating 400 years after the first European to set foot on what is now the western coast of Australia.

-Coming up in late August this year is our first European tour, with appearances at one of Europe's biggest shanty festivals, Bie Daip, in Appingedam, The Netherlands.
+In late August this year we embarked on our first European tour, starting with one of Europe's biggest shanty festivals, Bie Daip, in Appingedam, The Netherlands.
 Then off to the UK to meet up with the Wareham Whalers and Exmouth Shanty Men, and at the Lyme Folk Weekend.
-After that we'll be at the Hafenfest in Papenburg, northern Germany.
-See News and Events!
+The tour concluded with performances at the Hafenfest in Papenburg, northern Germany.
+See Captain's Log!